-We use pages you have recently visited on Yahoo!, ads you have viewed and clicked on Yahoo! or that we have delivered to you on other websites, some of the searches you have conducted on Yahoo!, and scanned communications content where consent has been given.
+We use information about your use of our services, including pages you have recently visited on Yahoo, ads you have viewed and clicked on Yahoo or that we have delivered to you on other websites, some of the searches you have conducted on Yahoo, and scanned communications content where consent has been given.
 The information goes into computer-based algorithmic systems that help us to make an educated guess about your interests.

 What does “persistent” mean and how is this related to the opt-out?

 This opt-out is automatically persistent if you are logged in when you enable it.
 Persistence means the opt-out will be refreshed each time you sign in to Yahoo, and that it will apply across multiple browsers and devices used to access Yahoo.
 If you aren’t sure about whether you are logged in, you should log in again before returning to the opt-out page.

 What are interest categories as they relate to Yahoo Mail?

 To make our ads more relevant and useful for you, Yahoo may make educated guesses about your interests based on your activity on our sites and services.
 When you use Yahoo Mail, our automated systems scan and analyze your communications and also the content sent and received from your account to detect, among other things, certain words and phrases (we call them “keywords”) within these communications.
 In addition to using the keywords to show you contextually relevant content and ads, these keywords may also contribute to our understanding of things that interest you.
 These interest categories are displayed in Ad Interest Manager.

 What if I don’t want advertising based on the scanning and analysis of my communications content?